alirizamalkar-cmyk/64bit-8-_-512-bit-_v12-MODEM/README.md

 Çift yönlü olacak şekilde
 veriyi alıp işler modem arayüzüne ve modem arayüzünden  alıp işleyip göderir

-eng

-IP v12 512-bit Modem

-512-bit Parallel Processor Architecture

-This is an advanced hardware and software architecture that aims to create a 512-bit data bus (or parallel processing cluster) by combining parallel cards with 8-bit, 16-bit, 32-bit, 64-bit, and 128-bit processing capabilities, using cards with the same or different bit values.
-The goal is to then integrate this system with a modem interface and a media player.
-You can optimize the desired structure (distributor card, processor parallel cards, combiner card, modem interface, and media player) as follows: 🛠️ System Architecture and Hardware: The data buses must be designed with great precision to ensure the cards work synchronously.

-It will be bidirectional,

-receiving and processing data to the modem interface and receiving and processing data from the modem interface before sending it back.

 Dağıtıcı Kart (Master/Scheduler)1Gelen veriyi (Ağ veya Medya) 512-bit bölerek paralel karta dağıtır.